ridwankabeer435/idTickets01/README.md

-# idTickets01
+# idTickets

-Simple Issues ticketing management app that can be used by various departments within an organization
+A simple ticketing web app built using .NET core with a ReactJS-based user interface.